Joins via Geometric Resolutions: Worst-case and Beyond: Related Work

 \section{Related Work}

-In a seminal work \cite{DBLP:conf/vldb/Yannakakis81}, Yannakakis showed that if the query is acyclic (or more precisely $\alpha$-acyclic in Fagin's terminology~\cite{DBLP:journals/jacm/Fagin83}) then it can be evaluated in time $\tO(N+Z)$, where $N$ is the input size (in terms of data complexity), and $Z$ is the output size.
+\paragraph*{Acyclic queries and width notions} In a seminal work \cite{DBLP:conf/vldb/Yannakakis81}, Yannakakis showed that if the query is acyclic (or more precisely $\alpha$-acyclic in Fagin's terminology~\cite{DBLP:journals/jacm/Fagin83}) then it can be evaluated in time $\tO(N+Z)$, where $N$ is the input size (in terms of data complexity), and $Z$ is the output size.
 Researchers have expanded the classes of tractable queries using an increasingly finer structural measure called the `width' of the query, measuring how `far' from being acyclic a query is.
-If the query `width' is bounded by a constant, then the problem is tractable in the data complexity sense.
+If the query `width' is bounded by a constant, then the problem is tractable.
 The width notion progressed from {\em treewidth} (tw)~\cite{DBLP:conf/aaai/DechterP88,MR855559}, {\em degree of acyclicity}~\cite{DBLP:journals/ai/GyssensJC94, DBLP:conf/adbt/GyssensP82}, {\em query width} (qw)~\cite{DBLP:journals/tcs/ChekuriR00}, {\em hypertree width} and {\em generalized hypertree width}~\cite{DBLP:journals/sigmod/Scarcello05, DBLP:journals/jcss/GottlobLS03}.

 \paragraph*{Worst-case optimal join algorithms} Atserias, Grohe, and Marx (\agm henceforth) \cite{GM06, AGM08} derived a bound on the output size (the number of tuples in the output) using {\em both} the structural information about the query {\em and} the input relation sizes.
 Their bound (see Appendix~\ref{sec prelim}) is a function of the input relation sizes and a fractional edge cover of the hypergraph representing the query.
 By solving a linear program, we can obtain the best possible bound for the output size.
 We refer to this best bound as the {\em \agm bound}. \agm also showed that their bound is tight (in data complexity) by constructing a family of instances for which the output size is in the order of the bound.
 Similar but slightly weaker bounds were proven by Alon \cite{MR599482} and Friedgut and Kahn \cite{MR1639767}.
 All of these results were proved via entropy-based arguments.